nash-meg/activity12-bootstrap/activity12-bootstrap.md

 ![](activity12-bootstrap_files/figure-gfm/histogram-1.png)<!-- -->

-**Response**: The center is between 11 to 15 years, the spread is barely left skewed as there are a tiny number of responses less than 5 years, and the shape is generally a bell curve but somewhat binomial for how many there are at
+**Response**: The center of the data is between 11 to 16 years.
+The spread of the data is barely left skewed as there are a tiny number of responses less than 6 years.
+The shape of the data is generally a bell curve, but somewhat binomial for how many there are at 11/12 years and 16 years, and a dip at 13/14 years.

 Suppose we’re interested in making inference about the typical number of years of education that a person has completed and this is our representative sample.
 Is the mean a good statistic to use here to describe the typical value of salary?
 Why or why not?

-**Response**:
+**Response**: The mean would be a good stat to use here since the skewness to the left is only barely.

 Recall from your introductory statistics course that a one-sample *t*-test requires that the sample mean is Normally distributed.
 Does this assumption seem reasonable for the mean number of years of education?
 Why or why not?

-\***Response**:
+\***Response**: This assumption does seem reasonable since the skew is so minor and the histogram is roughly bell shaped (even if it looks a tiny bit binomial).
+In general, the histogram is a bell shape, so the assumption is met.

 Since our sample size is so large, the distribution of the *sample mean* is approximately Normal (the CLT!).
 The `t.test` function can be used to